 Learn how to read contemporary romance author Abby Jimenez’s books in order.
-Learn about her complete collection, the best reading order, where to start, and more, including character connections and crossovers.
+Learn about her complete collection from someone who’s read them all, the best reading order, where to start, and more, including character connections and crossovers.
 If you’re like me, you won’t be able to get enough of these charming love stories, so let’s get literary!

 Abby Jimenez Books in Order